 News from Colebrook Town Hall

+Household Hazardous Waste Collection Day will be next Saturday, June 20th, at the Falls Village Public Works Garage (100 Railroad St, Falls Village).
 Attached, please find a QR code, with which you can use to register via Eventbrite on your mobile phone.
 You will not need a ticket or QR code at the event.
 Staff on site will be able to check registrants in from a list including your first and last name.
-Also attached is a flyer discussing items eligible for disposal at Household Hazardous Waste Collection Day.
 Karen Odell at 860.379.3359, ext.
-201, or kodell@colebrooktownhall.org<mailto:kodell@colebrooktownhall.org> will be able to register those unable to do so via the QR code.
-The deadline to contact Karen is end-of-day on Wednesday, June 17th.
+201 or kodell@colebrooktownhall.org<mailto:kodell@colebrooktownhall.org> will be able to register those unable to do so via the QR code.
+The deadline to contact Karen is end-of-day next Wednesday, June 17th.

 Upcoming events